Overview of Google Analytics

 In case you want to dig deeper into the data and find patterns that Google Analytics can’t do, you can export all data captured by Google Analytics and import it to the data processing tool of your choice.
 Any tool that supports data importing by excel will support data exported by Google Analytics.

 Even free versions of Google Analytics support user management.
 You can invite someone to see and work on your website property.
 To prevent anyone from making any or-reversible change to the site, you can limit their access.

 Value of Google Analytics in the Career of a Digital Marketer

 It is one of the most important weapons in a digital marker’s arsenal.
 Without it, there will be no good way of understanding if the strategies made by a digital marketer are working or not.
-Even better, after some experience, you will be able to understand the weak links in your strategy by using Google Analytics and improve the ROI.
+Even better, after some experience, you will understand the weak links in your strategy by using Google Analytics and improving the ROI.

 Many designations in marketing are only about using Analytics tools; for any of these posts, it is most likely to be the trading tool and being proficient will be a must if you want a good career.

 In the case of a blogger or social media influencer, it is valuable too.
-They can use the tool to see and track any actions that happen in the links of their social media posts to track clicks and click through rates.
+They can use the tool to track clicks and click-through rates to see and track any actions that happen in the links of their social media posts.

 This has been a guide to What is Google Analytics?.
 Here we have discussed the working, different features and advantages of google analytics concisely.
 You may also look at the following articles to learn more –